-- 184. Schedule 6 of the Coronavirus (Scotland) Act 2020 allows a local government body to postpone submitting the unaudited accounts to auditors and publishing the audited accounts until it is reasonably practicable.
+- allows a local government body to postpone submitting the unaudited accounts to auditors and publishing the audited accounts until it is reasonably practicable.
 The Scottish Government has provided guidance on this in Finance Circular 10/2020.
-The guidance advises that 30 November should be considered a reasonably practicable date for publishing the audited accounts. - 185.
+The guidance advises that 30 November should be considered a reasonably practicable date for publishing the audited accounts. - 178.
 Audit Scotland has revised the deadline for auditors to submit the audited annual accounts from 30 September to 30 November 2020.
-However, it is for local auditors to agree a timetable with each local government body with a view to completing the process as early possible while still delivering a high quality audit. - 186.
+However, it is for local auditors to agree a timetable with each local government body with a view to completing the process as early possible while still delivering a high quality audit. - 179.
 SPT committed to continue with its original timetable.
-The annual accounts are due to be considered by the Partnership on 18 September 2020. - 187.
+The annual accounts are due to be considered by the Partnership on 18 September 2020. - 180.
 We have been working closely with SPT throughout the audit to ensure that this timetable is adhered to.
 From an audit perspective we would however highlight that we will require consideration of subsequent events up to the date of approval of the annual accounts and any changes reflected in both our annual report and the annual accounts.
 We also note that our annual report is based at a point in time and any further information relevant to our report will be reflected in our annual report up to the time the annual accounts are authorised for issue.